emoacht/DesktopToast/README.md

 To interact with Action Center of Windows 10, an application needs to register COM type which implements [INotificationActivationCallback][1].
 In addition, the registration of COM server in the registry is necessary for an application to be started by COM when it is not running.

 See WPF sample for the implementation.
-Please note the CLSID of COM type (AppUserModelToastActivatorCLSID) must be unique for each application.
+Note that the CLSID of COM type (AppUserModelToastActivatorCLSID) must be unique for each application.

 Also check the following sample.